Boundary Maps and Management Zones

-Monroe County: Several species of Atlantic grouper (red, black, yellowfin, yellowmouth, scamp, rock hind, red hind, coney, graysby and tiger) are closed Jan.
+Several species of Atlantic grouper (red, black, yellowfin, yellowmouth, scamp, rock hind, red hind, coney, graysby and tiger) are closed Jan.
 1 - April 30 in all state and federal waters of the Atlantic including all state waters off Monroe County (Atlantic and Gulf sides).
-During this closure, anglers can harvest grouper in open federal waters of the Gulf (see map) and return to port in Monroe County by traveling through closed state waters of the Gulf as long as the vessel proceeds directly to port without stopping to fish.
+During this closure, anglers can harvest grouper in open federal waters of the Gulf and return to port in Monroe County by traveling through closed state waters of the Gulf as long as the vessel proceeds directly to port without stopping to fish.

 In an effort to identify and retrieve lost and abandoned blue crab traps, the FWC has established regional blue crab trap closures.
 These six regional closures last up to 10 days and prohibit recreational and commercial harvest of blue crabs with traps in these areas.
-The closures alternate coasts every year with closures on the east coast of Florida occuring during the even numbered years and closures on the west coast occuring on the odd years.
+The closures alternate coasts every year with closures on the east coast of Florida occurring during the even numbered years and closures on the west coast occurring on the odd years.

 Even Year Closures